serebrov/dynamo_objects/README.rst

               throughput={'read': 3, 'write': 3},
               record_class=Store)

-Here the `StoreTable` class describes the table: table name, schema (hash and optionally range keys), throughput and record class.
+Here the :code:`StoreTable` class describes the table: table name, schema (hash and optionally range keys), throughput and record class.

-And the `Store` class describes the table row, in the :code:`__init__` method we put all the table fields.
+And the :code:`Store` class describes the table row, in the :code:`__init__` method we put all the table fields.

 See more examples of table/record objects in the `tests/schema.py <tests/schema.py>`_ file.